-Here is some other electrical symbols (diagram 5):
+Here are some other electrical circuit symbols (diagram 5):

 In a series circuit, all light bulbs light together and if one breaks, a gap is created in the circuit, so none of them works.
 In a parallel circuit, the current flows along all branches.
 If one light bulb is broken, the others can still work.
 Christmas lights are connected in parallel.
 No one wants their Christmas lights off, because of just one bulb!

 In a series circuit, adding more bulbs would make all of them dimmer, because this would increase the resistance in the circuit.
 In a parallel circuit, though, if you add more branches with bulbs in them, they will all still be bright.